skywritergr/skywritergr/README.md

 ## What I Do 💼

-I lead engineering teams while keeping my hands firmly in the code – because the best way to understand your team's challenges is to face them yourself.
+I lead engineering teams while keeping my hands firmly in the code.
 My stack spans the full spectrum: React and Vue.js on the frontend, Node.js, Python, and Java on the backend, with occasional AWS adventures to keep things interesting.

-Previously, I spent time at [ThousandEyes (Cisco)](https://thousandeyes.com), [OakNorth](https://www.oaknorth.com/), helped [Wise](https://wise.com) move money across borders, and worked on systems at [Disney](https://disney.co.uk/) and [Cerner](https://www.cerner.com/).
+Currently, I am an Engineering Lead on [Wise](https://wise.com)'s Partner Experience team.
+I build the platform that banks and financial partners use to integrate with Wise: the partner portal, identity and auth systems, and the APIs behind Wise's partner business.
+Previously, I spent time at [ThousandEyes (Cisco)](https://thousandeyes.com), [OakNorth](https://www.oaknorth.com/) and worked on tools and systems at [Disney](https://disney.co.uk/) and [Cerner](https://www.cerner.com/).

 ## Currently Tinkering With 🔨

 **[UK Rental Property Tax Calculator](https://tax-calculator.stefanis.dev/main.html)** – A side project born from necessity (and my inability to understand HMRC's documentation).
 It's a couples-focused financial planning tool that helps UK landlords navigate the byzantine world of rental property taxation without losing their minds.

 **Movie finder** – My answer to "what was the best movie from 1994?"
 Originally built in 2020 to settle endless arguments about film years.
 [Read about it on dev.to](https://dev.to/stefanisg/completing-a-side-project-presenting-avcud-1f1k).
-If you have thoughts, hit me up on [BlueSky](https://bsky.app/profile/stefanis.dev) – feedback genuinely appreciated!
+If you have thoughts, hit me up on [BlueSky](https://bsky.app/profile/stefanis.dev).

 Want updates on my projects?
 I occasionally remember to send updates via [my newsletter](https://stefanisg.substack.com).

 ## Writing & Thinking ✍️

 I blog sporadically at [georgestefanis.com](https://www.georgestefanis.com/) about engineering, leadership, and workplace culture.
-I also have a podcast in Greek called [BadGuys](https://www.badguys.fm/).

 ## Random Accomplishments 🏆